talitz/talitz/README.md

  - 🐸 I'm currently working as a Senior Solution Engineer at JFrog
  - 📫 How to reach me: [Linkedin](https://www.linkedin.com/in/talyitzhak/), [Twitter](https://twitter.com/TalYitzhak)
- - 🎓 Computer Science Graduate (BSc) from Ben-Gurion Universtiy; MSc Computer Science Student at the Open University of Israel
+ - 🎓 Computer Science Graduate (BSc) from Ben-Gurion Universtiy
+ - 🎓 Computer Science MSc Student at the Open University of Israel